nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	processes, and the (transitively collapsed) relationships between each such_ `biosample` _and the_ `subject` _from which it was originally derived.
-As an example: let's say you collected a cheek-swab sample from a human subject; subjected that sample to several successive preparatory treatments like centrifugation, chemical ribosomal-RNA depletion or some other pre-sequencing library preparation; then ran the final fully-processed remnant material through a sequencer, generating a FASTQ sequence file as the output of the sequencing process.
+As an example: let's say you collected a cheek-swab sample from a human subject; subjected that sample to several successive preparatory treatments like centrifugation, chemical ribosomal-RNA depletion and/or some other pre-sequencing library preparation; then ran the final fully-processed remnant material through a sequencer, generating a FASTQ sequence file as the output of the sequencing process.
 In physical terms you will have created a series of distinct material samples,